bombasticSlacks/Aspirant/Game/Pugilist.md

 #### Drunk Boxing
 While Drunk, you can Drunk Box.

-Drunk Box – A special manoeuvre where you make a fellowship + acrobatics test at -2.
+Drunk Box – A special manoeuvre where you make a [Fellowship](Stats#Fellowship) + [Acrobatics](Acrobatics) test at -2.
 If you succeed, then if an enemy attacks you in melee and succeeds, you ignore the attack.
 If they fail the attack, you make an attack that is a guaranteed hit against your opponent.

 #### Judo
 #TODOoverloaded